Samsung/tizen-docs/docs/application/native/guides/multimedia/openal.md

 - Buffers

-  Buffers store compressed or uncompressed audio data in PCM format, either 8- or 16-bit, and in mono or stereo.
+  Buffers store compressed or uncompressed audio data in PCM format.
+It also stores in 8-bit or 16-bit in mono or stereo format.

 - Single listener

-  Each audio context has only 1 listener.
-The listener attributes are used to represent where the user is hearing the audio from.
+  Each audio context consists of one listener.
+Use listener attribute to represent where the user is hearing the audio from.

-Each object can be changed independently; the setting of one object does not affect the setting of others.
+Each object can be changed independently.
+Ensure that the setting of one object does not affect the settings of other object.

 The main features of the OpenAL API include: